-Illumio ASP understands all the ports, processes, and connections among an application’s workloads and their interrelationships, and uses this information to compute and enforce accurate security.
+Illumio ASP understands all the ports, processes, and connections among an application’s workloads including their interrelationships and potential vulnerabilities and uses this information to compute and enforce accurate security.
 Illumio ASP adapts to computing environment changes, the movement of workloads across data centers and clouds, and IP address changes.
 It also adapts to application and infrastructure changes and prevents the lateral spread of attacks.

 Without adaptive security, businesses are slowed down due to the overwhelming number of firewall rules, manual changes required to policies, and the possibility of errors leading to outages or serious vulnerabilities and breaches.
 Adaptive security automatically accounts for moves, scale, and changes to applications and infrastructure that are typical of modern data centers.

 Illumio ASP is a software solution built around the specific and accurate context of the workload and application.
 Illumio listens to and understands the services and active network connections that are running on a workload.